sanko/Affix.pm/README.md

 # Basics

-TODO

-# The API

-The basic API is rather simple but not lacking in power.
-It's likely what you'll decide to use in your projects.
+Affix's basic API is rather simple but not lacking in power.
+Let's start at the beginning with the eponymous `affix( ... )` function.

 ## `affix( ... )`